Posted in Colonialism, Creative writing, exploitation, greed, Literature, Aesthetics, power, Prose, racism

-Was Achebe completely right to write off Heart of Darkness as a racist text by Noel Ihebuzor
+Was Achebe completely right to write off Heart of Darkness as a racist text? by Noel Ihebuzor

 In an essay titled “An Image of Africa: Racism in Conrad’s Heart of Darkness” Chinua Achebe calls out Conrad for racism and spends time showing examples of racism, stereotyping, otherness and infantilzation of Africans in the novella.
 Whilst such a reading and reaction have their merits, they have the danger of also obscuring and downplaying Conrad’s strong critique and condemnation of colonialism and the then popular rationalisation of the invasion and despoiling of Africa by appeals to the theory of the white man’s burden.
-So, heart of darkness whilst it may have traces of racism is a good primer and introduction to any serious critique of colonialism.
+So, Heart of Darkness whilst it may have traces of racism is a good primer and introduction to any serious critique of colonialism.
 A fair appraisal would thus require putting its observed defects side by side with its shattering critique and dismantling of the false claims that were used to rationalise colonialism.

 Heart of Darkness thus deserves a second trial by jury with a little bit more of emotional distance from the setting and characters than Chinua Achebe.
 I think that the great novelist Achebe overreacted in his response to Conrad.
 Such an overreaction is understandable in an African smarting from the sting of insults to Africa by white scholars such as the Regius professor of history Trevor Roper who had argued that Africa had no history before the coming of the white beyond the gyrations of tribes in the wilds of the dark continent.